Neverdecel/ARGent/README.md

 How did they get your number?
 Who's telling the truth?
 What did you actually receive?

 **Trust is the game.** Not puzzles.
 Not plot points.
 Deciding who to believe—and living with the consequences.

+## Philosophy

+ARGent is built on three pillars:

+- **Memory** — Agents remember what you said days ago, what you promised, what you're pretending to forget
+- **Character** — Each agent has goals, fears, and stakes.
+They pursue their own agenda, not a script
+- **Autonomy** — Characters exist whether you're watching or not.
+Go silent for a week, and the world moves on without you

+The result: characters that feel like people with something at stake, not chatbots waiting for prompts.

 ## How It Works